Nasal Flu Vaccine for Adults

 What is the nasal flu vaccine?

 This vaccine is sprayed into your nose to help prevent influenza (the flu).
 The flu is caused by a virus.
 The virus spreads from person to person through coughing and sneezing.
 Several types of viruses cause the flu.
 The viruses change over time, so new vaccines are made each year.
 The vaccine begins to protect you about 2 weeks after you get it.
-Get the vaccine as soon as recommended each year, usually in September or October.
+Get the vaccine as soon as it is available.

-What should I tell my healthcare provider before I get the nasal flu vaccine?
+What should I tell my doctor before I get the nasal flu vaccine?

 - You have any serious allergies, such as an egg allergy that causes a severe reaction.
 The flu vaccine may contain a small amount of egg protein.
 The amount is so low that it is not likely to cause an allergic reaction.
-Egg-free vaccines may be available, but do not delay getting a flu vaccine to wait for it.
+Egg-free vaccines may be available.

 - You have a chronic health problem, such as diabetes, a heart or lung disease, or a blood disorder.